John Marshall (archaeologist)

-Sir John Hubert Marshall (19 March 1876, Chester, England - 17 August 1958, Guildford, England) was an English archaeologist who was Director-General of the Archaeological Survey of India from 1902 to 1928.
-He oversaw the excavations of Harappa and Mohenjo Daro, two of the main cities that comprise the Indus Valley Civilisation.
+Sir John Hubert Marshall (19 March 1876 - 17 August 1958) was an English archaeologist who was Director-General of the Archaeological Survey of India from 1902 to 1928.
+He oversaw the excavations of Harappa and Mohenjo-daro, two of the main cities that comprise the Indus Valley Civilisation.

 Personal history and career

 Marshall was at school at Dulwich College before King's College, Cambridge, where in 1898 he won the Porson Prize.
 He then trained in archaeology at Knossos under Sir Arthur Evans, who was rediscovering the Bronze Age Minoan civilization.
 Under the sponsorship of the British School in Athens, where he attended from 1898 to 1901, he participated in excavations.

 In 1902, the new viceroy of India, Lord Curzon, appointed Marshall as Director-General of Archaeology within the British Indian administration.
 Marshall modernised the approach to archaeology on that continent, introducing a programme of cataloguing and conservation of ancient monuments and artifacts.

 Marshall began the practice of allowing Indians to train as archaeologists and supervise excavation.
 Most of his students were Indian, and so, Marshall gained a reputation for being very sympathetic to Indian nationalism.
 Marshall agreed with Indian civic leaders and protesters who wanted more self-government, or even independence for India.
 Marshall was highly admired by Indians during the time he worked in India.
 In 1913, he began the excavations at Taxila, which lasted for 21 years.
 In 1918, he laid the foundation stone for the Taxila Museum, which today hosts many artifacts and one of Marshall's few portraits.
 He then moved on to other sites, including the Buddhist centres of Sanchi and Sarnath.

 His work provided evidence of the antiquity of Indian civilisation, particularly that of the Indus Valley civilization and the Mauryan age (Ashoka's Age).
 In 1920, Marshall initiated at the dig at Harappa with Daya Ram Sahni as director.
-Mohenjodaro was discovered by R. D. Banerji in 1921, and in 1922, work began there.
+Mohenjo-daro was discovered by R. D. Banerji in 1921, and in 1922, work began there.